Information that you give to Billhop

 Personal and contact information - name, address, date of birth, email, telephone number etc.

-Payment information – invoice number, amount, payment date and credit card type.
+Payment information – invoice number, amount, payment date and what type of credit card you are using.

 Information about your interaction with Billhop – e.g. how you use our services, including page response times, entry and exit methods, potential download errors etc.